Women in computer science

 - You can watch the series on YouTube

-- Read about our inspiration female academics on the Faculty of Science and Engineering website
+- Read about our inspiration female academics on the Faculty of Science and Engineering blog

 Ada Lovelace podcast series